 Rationale: The system determines and enforces the permissions and access to a given object.
 The primary utility for enforcement is UID and GID.
 MAC provides a mechanism to have a rootless system, secure channel, and application sandboxing.
 Rootless system employs Principle of Least Privilege by where each process or application runs with as few privileges as possible.
 Secure channel secures the inter-process communication by restricting access to those paths.
 Additional communication protections can be provided by using cryptographic functions or libraries.
 Application sandboxing, which also requires appropriate use of Discretionary Access Controls, limits Application A from accessing resources controlled by Application B.

 Verification Type: Test script and configuration review

-Applicability: All ECU’s Global
+Applicability: All Global ECUs with High Level OS

 Discretionary Access Controls

 Title: Discretionary Access Controls